 Unfortunately those opportunities don't exist.

 In a sense, every financial decision we make involves risk.
-Even if you keep your money in a safe, you're running the risk that if prices increase what you can buy with your money will be less.
+Even if you keep your money in a safe, you're running the risk that if prices increase, you will be able to buy less with your money.

 Then there's the more familiar kind of risk: if you put money into the shares of a company which fails, the value of those shares could reduce to zero.